-This tool can convert Tiled maps (tile layers and object groups) to binary files for use in your games.
+This free tool can convert Tiled maps (tile layers and object groups) to binary files for use in your games.
 I created this since I needed a good way to get Tiled maps to Gamemaker Studio but this tool can be used for any other game production environment that can read binary files.

 - Supports all map types (orthogonal, isometric, staggered isometric and hexagonal).

 - Can read all compression types available to the tmx file format (uncompressed, csv, base64, zlib and gzip).

 - All tile layers and object groups can be saved separately in their own binary files or multiple layers / groups can be combined in one binary file (tile layers and object groups can’t be combined).

 - Run length encoding available for tile layers, this is a simple compression technique that can greatly reduce the file size of the binary files.

 - All data (except flipping) for objects are saved (names and types optional).
 Custom properties are saved as 16-bit integers or strings depending on format.

 - All object types are supported (tile, rectangle, ellipse, polygon and polyline).